-Spoiler Alert!
-It’s National Spoil Your Dog Day!
+August 10 is National Spoil Your Dog Day.
 So how do you spoil your canine companion?
 Or do you pamper your pet too much?

 That’s one of the many reasons dog lovers consider them part of the family.
 It’s only natural for us to return the affection by spoiling dogs.
 Dog lovers don’t need a Spoil Your Dog holiday, either–we love them every day of the year.
 Here are some ways to return the furry favor for your dog.